tytydraco/yessleep/out/My_wife_found_a_basement_below_our_basement.md

 Once above ground, I heaved the weighty concrete slab back into place and closed the hole.

-Amy’s face glowed in my mind like hot iron.
+Amy’s face fleetingly burned into my mind's eye.
 I’d be back for her.

 I was going to return.